jhite1234/photo-tracker/README.md

 - Location: Retrieves GPS data via native integration (implemented in MainActivity.kt for Android and AppDelegate.swift for iOS).
 - Storage: Saves images locally.

-Ensure that the necessary permissions are configured in AndroidManifest.xml and Info.plist.

 ## Customization & Theme